top of page

 Cost Savings of 3D Asset Management

-can lead to up to 20% reduction in energy consumption.
-This is achieved by revealing poorly insulated zones or equipment generating excessive heat that would otherwise increase cooling and heating loads.
+Real-time monitoring of HVAC and electrical systems via the twin can lead to up to a 20% reduction in energy consumption.
+This is achieved by revealing poorly insulated zones or equipment generating excessive heat, which would otherwise increase cooling and heating loads.

 BIM and Enterprise Workflows